 There are interfaith chapels or meditation rooms available at locations throughout WellSpan Health:

-- WellSpan York Hospital's interfaith chapel, located on first floor (Atrium)
+- WellSpan York Hospital's interfaith chapel, located on the first floor (Atrium)

 - WellSpan Gettysburg Hospital's interfaith chapel, located on the second floor